Hanabi162/AI_Project_Automate_YOLOv8/docs/README.md

 ## README

 ### Overview
 - This project includes two scripts for image processing using YOLO models: one for bounding box detection and another for segmentation tasks.
 Both scripts perform predictions on images from a specified folder and save the results to a database.
 The models used are selected based on CCTV camera IDs stored in a database, and the confidence values for predictions are also retrieved from the database.
+The primary objective of this project is to extract class labels, counts of each class, and the total number of detections from the images.
+These extracted values are then recorded into the database for further analysis and tracking.

 ### Prerequisites
 - Python 3.x